khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 *For technical details and formulas, see the [Detailed Report section*]()*

-- Data Preparation (R): Cleaned and standardised sales transactions, removed non-product entries, and unified inconsistent item names.
+- **Data Preparation (R)**: Cleaned and standardised sales transactions, removed non-product entries, and unified inconsistent item names.
 Used string detection and manual corrections to classify product types.
-- Model Design (Power BI): Created a semantic model using dimension and fact tables connected via primary and composite keys.
+- **Model Design (Power BI)**: Created a semantic model using dimension and fact tables connected via primary and composite keys.
 Designed the model to support flexible filtering across product, time, and performance labels.
-- Classification Logic (DAX): Developed a custom behaviour-based labelling system using sales frequency and stability logic.
+- **Classification Logic (DAX)**: Developed a custom behaviour-based labelling system using sales frequency and stability logic.
 Applied the logic at both the 2-month and yearly levels using calculated tables.
-- Dashboard Development: Built dynamic visuals, slicers, and drill-throughs that allow users to monitor product performance, compare periods, and explore transaction trends over time.
+- **Dashboard Development**: Built dynamic visuals, slicers, and drill-throughs that allow users to monitor product performance, compare periods, and explore transaction trends over time.

 # Results